chenaaron3/HuffleShuffle/README.md

   - Actions:
     - `START_GAME` (dealer-only): Initialize new hand
     - `DEAL_CARD` (dealer-only): Deal card to current assigned seat or community
+    - `DEAL_RANDOM` (dealer-only): Deal a random card that hasn't been dealt yet (has access to all player hands and community cards for true randomness)
     - `RAISE`: Raise bet amount
     - `CHECK`: Check (no bet increase)
     - `FOLD`: Fold hand